cuthbertLab/music21/music21/doc/moduleStream.rst

     return the index for the specified object

     >>> a = Stream()
+    >>> fSharp = note.Note("F#")
-    >>> a.repeatCopy(None, range(10))
+    >>> a.repeatCopy(note.Note("A#"), range(10))
+    >>> a.addNext(fSharp)
-    >>> a.index(None)
+    >>> a.index(fSharp)
-    0

-**id()**
+    10

 **groupElementsByOffset()**

-    returns a List of lists in which each entry in the main list is a list of elements occuring at the same time. list is ordered by offset (since we need to sort the list anyhow in order to group the elements), so there is no need to call stream.sorted before running this, but it can't hurt. it is DEFINITELY a feature that this method does not find elements within substreams that have the same absolute offset.
+    returns a List of lists in which each entry in the main list is a list of elements occurring at the same time. list is ordered by offset (since we need to sort the list anyhow in order to group the elements), so there is no need to call stream.sorted before running this, but it can't hurt. it is DEFINITELY a feature that this method does not find elements within substreams that have the same absolute offset.
 See Score.lily for how this is useful.
 For the other behavior, call Stream.flat first.

 **getTimeSignatures()**